openmrs/openmrs-contrib-cluster/README.md

 We recommend https://kind.sigs.k8s.io/ for local testing.

-Make sure that Docker is running and issue the following command:
+Make sure that Docker is running and issue the following commands:

       brew install kind